JOJWANXI/flutterWebsiteFirstApp/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## License

+This project includes code and notes derived from my personal learning experience, and it follows the guidelines provided on the official Flutter website.
+If you wish to use or refer to this code, please ensure to comply with any relevant licensing or guidelines from the original material.

+## Contact

+Feel free to contact me with any questions or comments about this project.
+Happy coding!